ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 #### GitHub Environments

-> [!TIP]
-> The approval before deployment behaviour is optional in the testing environment.
-If you wish to disable it, you may
-> skip the process of creating the `testing` GitHub environment below and instead remove the line
-> `environment: production` from the [`integration.yml`](../../.github/workflows/integration.yml) file.
->
-> The file should look like this after the removal of the line:
-> ```yaml
-> ...
->   main-infra:
->     environment: testing
->     needs:
->       - ecr
->     runs-on: ubuntu-latest
->     name: Create/Maintain Main Infrastructure
-> ...
-> ```
->
-> You will now no longer be required to review and approve deployments to the testing environment.

 GitHub Environments allow us to set up environments within our GitHub repository to deploy our application to.
 They also allow us to enforce certain approvals and checks before code can be deployed to the environment.

-For testing purposes, you will need to create the `testing` environment.
+For testing purposes, you will need to create the `dev` environment.

-To create the `testing` environment, follow the steps below:
+To create the `dev` environment, follow the steps below:

 1. Go to the `Settings` tab of the forked repository.
 2. Click on the `Environments` tab on the sidebar.
 3. Click on the `New environment` button.
-4. Enter `testing` as the environment name.
+4. Enter `dev` as the environment name.
 5. Click on the `Configure environment` button.
 6. Click on the `Required reviewers` checkbox.
 Feel free to add yourself as a reviewer if you wish to enforce checks before deployment.
 Leave it blank if you do not wish to enforce any reviews and checks.